COS301-SE-2026/CloudSherpa/docs/services/optimization-recommendation.md

 The UI must support the following capabilities to effectively utilize the API:

 - **Filtering**: By Provider (AWS/Azure/GCP), Action Type (Terminate/Downsize), and Status.
-- **Sorting**: Defaults to sorting by Action Priority (e.g., Terminate over Downsize).
+- **Sorting**: Defaults to sorting by Action Priority, such as Terminate over Downsize.
-- **Evidence Panel**: When a user clicks a recommendation, an expandable drawer must render the JSON evidence block into human-readable text (e.g., "We recommend this because your P95 CPU was 18.4% over the last 4 days").
+- **Evidence Panel**: When a user clicks a recommendation, an expandable drawer must render the JSON evidence block into human-readable text, such as: "We recommend this because your P95 CPU was 18.4% over the last 4 days."